Purdue Pharma in discussion on $10 billion-$12 billion offer to settle opioid lawsuits: sources

 A lawyer representing the Sackler family said in a statement that the New York attorney general's "current claims are without merit and the subpoenas are improper."

-(Reporting by Jessica DiNapoli and Mike Spector in New York; additional reporting by Ankit Ajmera in Bengaluru and Nate Raymond in Boston; Writing by Tom Hals; Editing by Grant McCool)
+(Reporting by Jessica DiNapoli and Mike Spector in New York; additional reporting by Ankit Ajmera in Bengaluru and Nate Raymond in Boston; Writing by Tom Hals; Editing by Grant McCool and Lisa Shumaker)

 By Mike Spector and Jessica DiNapoli